 And (a) squirrel there is jumping from branch to branch.

-And just now saw-I (a) rabbit among the bushes.
+And just now saw-I (a) rabbit running among the-bushes.

 Sath baenelui